generative-intelligence-lab/modelverse/README.md

 <img src="images/multimodal_v2.png" width="800px"/>
 </p>

 **Image Reconstruction and Editing**.
 As the number of generative models grows, it is becoming increasingly infeasible for a user to know about every interesting model, and yet it can be crucial to choose the right model for their specific use.
-Below figure shows that selecting right generative model given a real image query results in better inversion and thereby better latent space interpolation and image-editing.
+The below figure shows that selecting the right generative model given a real image query results in better inversion and, thereby, better latent space interpolation and image editing.

 <p align="center">
 <img src="images/interpolation.png" width="400px"/>